web-native/docs/chtml/v060/specs/scoped-html/README.md

 </div>
 ```

-Scoped-IDs are expecially important in exposing a scope's structural parts called nodes.
-We could use them to implement structural APIs over the DOM tree.
-So above, our structural API would be:
+Scoped IDs are expecially important in maintaining a semantic structure that can be used as a scope's public structural API.
+Our structural API above would be:

 ```html
 #article